AP: Flush with COVID-19 aid, schools steer funding to sports | Federal News Network

-The money is part of a $123 billion infusion intended to help schools reopen and recover from the pandemic.
-But with few limits on how the funding can be spent, The Associated Press found that some districts have used large portions to cover athletics projects they couldn’t previously afford.
+The money was part of a $123 billion infusion intended to help schools reopen and recover from the pandemic.
+But with few limits on how it can be spent, The Associated Press found that some districts have used large portions for athletics projects they couldn’t previously afford.

-Robin Lake, director of the Center on Reinventing Public Education, said every dollar of pandemic relief spent on sports could be used to expand tutoring, reduce class sizes and take other steps to help students who are struggling academically.

-“Can these districts show that all their kids are ready to graduate at the end of this year — college- and career-ready?” she said.
-“If not, then stop the construction.
-Stop it right now.”

-In some parts of the country, exercise equipment companies have tried to capitalize, contacting school coaches and superintendents to suggest upgrades.
+In some parts of the country, exercise companies say they’re seeing surging demand from schools eager to spend their pandemic relief.
+Some companies are contacting coaches and superintendents to suggest upgrades.

-It’s impossible to know exactly how many schools are using pandemic relief on athletics.
-Districts are required to tell states how they’re spending the money, but some schools are using local funding for sports projects and then replacing it with the federal relief — a maneuver that skirts reporting requirements.
+It’s impossible to know exactly how many schools are using the federal money on athletics.
+Districts are required to tell states how they’re spending the money, but some are using local funding for sports projects and then replacing it with the federal relief — a maneuver that skirts reporting requirements.

-The funding is part of the American Rescue Plan signed in March by President Joe Biden that sent money to schools, giving larger shares to those with higher poverty.
-It’s the latest of several rounds of funding Congress funneled to the states to address education needs.
-The AP has tracked more than $157 billion distributed so far to school districts nationwide.
+The funding was part of the American Rescue Plan signed in March by President Joe Biden that sent money to schools, giving larger shares to those with higher poverty.

-When school officials in Whitewater, Wisconsin, learned they would be getting $2 million in pandemic relief this year, they decided to use most of it to cover their current budget, freeing up $1.6 million in local funding to build new synthetic turf fields for football, baseball and softball.
+When school officials in Whitewater, Wisconsin, learned they would be getting $2 million in pandemic relief this year, they decided to use most of it to cover their current budget, freeing up $1.6 million in local funding that’s being used to build new synthetic turf fields for football, baseball and softball.

-Athletics officials in the district of 1,800 students said the project was sorely needed to replace fields prone to heavy flooding.
-They touted the federal money as a chance to solve the problem without asking local taxpayers for funding.
+Athletics officials in the district of 1,800 students said the project was needed to replace fields that are prone to heavy flooding.

-“If we don’t do it now with this money, I’m not sure when we would ever do something like this,” athletic director Justin Crandall told the school board in May.
-“I don’t see us being a district that would go to a referendum for turf fields.”

-Two school board members objected, with one raising concerns that just $400,000 was being used to address student learning loss — the minimum to meet a requirement that at least 20% goes toward that purpose.
+Two school board members objected, with one raising concerns that just $400,000 was being used to address student learning loss — the minimum to meet a federal requirement to use at least 20% for that purpose.

-The board approved the plan over those objections, and the new football field had its grand opening in September.
-District Superintendent Caroline Pate-Hefty declined to answer questions about the project.
+The board approved the plan, and the new football field had its grand opening in September.
+The district’s superintendent, Caroline Pate-Hefty, declined to comment.

 In the Roland-Story Community School District in Iowa, there were no objections when the school board voted in May to use $100,000 in pandemic relief on a high school weight room renovation.
 That allowed the district to double its weightlifting platforms to 12 and add new flooring with customized school branding.